MartinLundqvist/trader-app/developerlog.md

 - The shape of the data for each additional plot needs to be the same as the main plot
 - The `reindex` function is needed to make sure the data is aligned correctly

-## Learned how to make the mplfinance library work in a headless move to create a png file
+## Learned how to make the mplfinance library work in a headless mode to create a png file

 - Need to use the `savefig` function to save the plot to a file
 - Need to import matplotlib and set the backend to `Agg` before importing mplfinance. (`matplotlib.use('Agg')`)

 ## Learned how to avoid the Pandas warnings about assigning values to a slice of a dataframe

-- Need to use the `loc`or `iloc` functions to assign values to a slice of a dataframe.
+- Need to use the `loc`or `iloc` functions to assign values to a dataframe.
 - I finally opted for the `iloc` function, as i need to iterate over array row positions.
 - Then had to use `get_loc`on the df.column.index to get the column position

 ## Discovered that the Marketplace API has issues with splits and dividends

 I have found Tiingo to be a much better API for this purpose, BUT it does not cover stocks from outside the US...

+# March 13

+Read up on postgres and timescale.
+Opted to go for vanille postgres for now - not sure I will need the performance of timescale right now
+Created a simple script for spinning up a postgres db in a docker container locally.
+Also looked at whether to use an ORM or not, and which to pick.
+Ended up with Sequelize - let's see if I stay that path.
+I had a problem with SSL (as always) - ended up disabling SSL on the client side.
+I should learn how to work with certificates on the server programatically.

+Also had issues with importin .json files in ESM mode...
+Ended up just parsing the files, but I should make an attempt to update to Node 18.

+Finally I did implmement a client to interact with the Tiingo API - AND I'm paying 10 bucks / month to circumvent their API rate limits

+## Updated to Node 18.5 (latest Hydrogen LTS)

+Had to update the tsconfig.json to increase support for ESM and importing the .json files

+- Changed to `"module": "NodeNext"` to the tsconfig.json
+- Changed to `"moduleResolution": "nodenext"` to the tsconfig.json
+- Added `"resolveJsonModule": true` to the tsconfig.json
+- Used the "trick" `import json from "./file.json" assert {type: "json"}` to import the .json files - gotta read up on what that actually means